-To bring mountain amenities closer to residential communities by promoting the establishment of a network of formal footpaths, off-road paths and cycleways that facilitate casual walkers and cyclists, subject to considering any environmental impacts through the appropriate environmental assessments.
+To bring mountain amenities closer to residential communities by promoting the establishment of a network of formal footpaths, off-road paths and cycleways that facilitate casual walkers and cyclists.

 9.10 Quarries and Mineral Extraction

 Mineral extraction and the aggregate industry are an important economic sector that provides the raw materials for the construction industry.
 The processes involved in extraction can give rise to long term environmental effects and significantly alter the character of the landscape.
 Given the need to balance the economic benefits of extraction against potential environmental impacts, it is important to consider the suitability of areas for extraction (taking account of the environmental characteristics and sensitivities of an area) and to manage the impact of extraction where it does occur.